stlab/better-code/chapters/0100-introduction/text.md

 preeminently practical.
 Our goal in creating this material is that you will henceforth code differently . . . better.

-Euclid famously once said "there is no royal road to geometry."
+Euclid famously said "there is no royal road to geometry."
 Likewise, though we've done our best to make this work as accessible as possible, to get the most out of this book you're going to have to engage deeply with the material.
 The included exercises are necessary to hone your skills.